HOW TO CLEAN BRASS FIXTURES

 - Brass polish

-Directions for Cleaning Brass Faucets
+Directions for Cleaning Brass Fixtures and Faucets:

 - Dry.
-Buff dry with a microfiber cloth.
+Buff with a dry cloth.

 Do not soak brass items in Simple Green Pro HD.
 Long soak times in any alkaline, water-based cleaner can cause dingy, grey discoloration.